-Prior to our initial public offering, we maintained a long-term incentive compensation program (the "LTIP") that was intended to provide cash payments to certain of our executives, including Messrs.
+Prior to our initial public offering, we maintained a long-term incentive compensation program (LTIP) that was intended to provide cash payments to certain of our executives, including Messrs.
 Jergensen, Sanford and Apt, in connection with a "qualifying sale" of our Company.
 A "qualifying sale" included a sale, whether through merger, consolidation, combination, the sale of all or substantially all of the Company's assets, or otherwise, of the Company to a third party such that the then-current shareholders of the Company, as measured immediately prior to the closing of the transaction, sold at least 50% of the Company.
 Any cash payments that could have become payable pursuant to the LTIP would have been based on the participant's individual participation percentage multiplied by the total net cash proceeds that we received in the qualifying sale.
 Because any potential payments under the LTIP to the participating executives in connection with a qualifying sale presumed to occur on December 31, 2023 would have been based on the total net cash proceeds received in the qualifying sale, such amounts are not quantifiable.
-We expect to terminate the LTIP in connection with this offering.
+We terminated the LTIP in connection with our IPO.

-Other than as described above with respect to our LTIP, upon a termination of employment or a change in control, our named executive officers would not be entitled to any payments or benefits other than those required by applicable law.
+Other than as described above with respect to our LTIP, upon a termination of employment or a change in control, prior to the closing of our IPO, our named executive officers would not have been entitled to any payments or benefits other than those required by applicable law.